 In this mythological war according to history, Kos, Kalymnos, Nisyros, Karpathos and Kassos participated by sending 30 boats.
 Despite the victory, the Trojan War was devastating for both sides; Mycenae and all the other cities saw the beginning of a “dark” of famine and poverty’, this period is called the “Greek Middle Ages”!

 Greece, unlike other countries, has always been an area without resources, like water itself, and not very fertile.
 This has led to considerable difficulty for the construction of roads and connections that would allow you to start and develop businesses.

 Golden ancient period

-This led the population to move away from the Peloponnese and to migrate to the Aegean islands and the coasts of Asia Minor where they founded right in front of Kos, a city destined to become one of the most important ancient towns- Halicarnassus.
-Along with Rhodes and Kos, constitute an alliance, not only commercial but also military and politcal called Hexapoli that led quickly to acquire a dominant position on the other islands of the Aegean.
+This led the population to move away from the Peloponnese and to migrate to the Aegean islands and the coasts of Asia Minor.
+There, they founded right in front of Kos, a city destined to become one of the most important ancient towns- Halicarnassus.
+Along with Rhodes and Kos, they constitute a commercial alliance but also a military and political one called Hexapoli.
+This allowed to quickly to acquire a dominant position on the other islands of the Aegean.